noloamaleka/Arduino-Traffic-Light-Control-System/README.md

 - Commit your changes with clear messages.

 ## Further Development
-- The Collision avoidance logic can be expanded or modified.
+- The System can be expanded to include obstacle avoidance logic which can be expanded upon or modified.
 - The traffic light states and corresponding car actions can be adjusted for different scenarios.